First-timer’s instructions

 2004winterstillasleep 160 120 pxls: wakeupcookieswinter2004 160 pxl: snow camp 2011 3 girls in tent: 3 girls in sleeping bags in a tent

 Wrap a knit scarf around your face to pre-warm air by breathing through it.
 Resist burying your face in your sleeping bag because your moist breath will soak that part of the bag.
 Leave your knit hat on to make a HUGE difference in how warm you stay.
-You might also want a bandanna on under the hat to be sure your ears stay warm.
+You might also want a bandanna on under the knit hat to be sure your ears stay warm.

 If you’re using a sleeping bag without a hood, and with a wide opening at the shoulders, bring an extra blanket to wrap around the opening, so the bag won’t be drafty.
-Another blanket inside of a wide, non-mummy shaped bag will also be warmer.
+Another blanket inside of a wide, non-mummy-shaped bag will also be warmer.

 Don’t wear too many clothes to bed.
 You’ll be warmer if you wear fewer, looser clothes.
 Tightness around your armpits or the tops of your legs can slow down blood flow.
 Plus, you’ll sleep better if you can move easily in your sleeping bag.
 Piling on lots of layers and a jacket and stuffing yourself into your sleeping bag really won’t work.